arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 --------

 {% hint 'warning' %}
-Please note that the homebrew installation is updated a few days after the official release of a new version.
+The Homebrew installation is updated a few days after the official release of a new version.
 {% endhint %}